Archaeological site of Carthage: Current threats

 The proximity of the Carthage Palace built at the end of the 1950s and the prestige of the name of the ancient city make it an "emblematic place of power", according to Sophie Bessis, and a highly sought-after quarter, particularly by embassies.
 Many villas are also built there.
 However, in the face of this surge, some scientists are moved to see the site condemned to be, at best, inaccessible to researchers and, at worst, a victim of concrete mixers.

 Small statuette of Ganymede with the eagle.

 View of urban sprawl on Carthage.

 View of the urbanization of the site's environment.

 The research carried out within the framework of the UNESCO mission, the establishment of site protection are not sufficient, even if they are necessary.
-Danger still looms, as declassification procedures have led to a reduction of the non-aedificandi zone and to constructions sometimes at the gates of the most emblematic places, including the area of the Punic ports.
+Danger still looms, as declassification procedures have led to a reduction of the Non ædificandi zone and to constructions sometimes at the gates of the most emblematic places, including the area of the Punic ports.
 Similarly, the creation of the Mâlik ibn Anas Mosque could fuel controversy due to its location on the odeon hill.

 However, urbanization is not the only threat weighing on the conservation of the site.
 The objects preserved in museums are not safe, as evidenced by the theft in November 2013 of the statuary group Statue of Ganymede, discovered in 1977 in the House of the Greek Charioteers, within its place of conservation, the Carthage Paleo-Christian Museum.

-The lack of suitable means for the stabilization and maintenance of the ruins, their destruction by erosion and runoff, as well as their overexploitation by the tourist sector, constitute problems that Tunisian institutional actors must face.
-This is not the least of the paradoxes or dilemmas: Carthage will only be saved if awareness is as broad as possible, this awareness can only be achieved through knowledge of the site.

-At the same time, for the country, the presence on its territory of such a heritage — not only the remains but also the importance of Carthage in the memory of humanity — makes it one of the major assets of the Tunisian tourist economy, one of the engines of national development.
+The preservation of the ruins is threatened by inadequate stabilization and maintenance, erosion, runoff, and pressures associated with tourism.
+Tunisian authorities have therefore faced the challenge in protecting the site while also promoting public awareness of its historical and archaeological significance.
+At the same time, Carthage's archaeological remains and historical importance contribute significantly to Tunisia's economy.